cillianKNEAT/webinar-autodraft/README.md

 # Webinar Auto-Draft

-A WordPress plugin that automatically reverts webinar posts to draft status when their date has passed.
+A WordPress plugin that automatically reverts manually tagged webinar posts to draft status when their date has passed.

 ## Description

-Webinar Auto-Draft is a WordPress plugin that helps you manage your webinar content by automatically reverting webinar posts to draft status when their scheduled date has passed.
-This ensures that your website only displays current and upcoming webinars.
+Webinar Auto-Draft is a WordPress plugin that helps manage webinar content by automatically reverting published webinar posts to draft status once their scheduled date has passed.
+This is particularly useful for maintaining a clean and organized webinar library.

 ## Features

-- Automatically reverts webinar posts to draft status when their date has passed
+- Automatically reverts webinar posts to draft status when their date passes
-- Configurable check frequency (hourly, daily, weekly)
+- Configurable check frequency (every 6 hours, twice daily, or daily)
 - Batch processing to handle large numbers of webinars efficiently
-- Email notifications for administrators
+- Email notifications for status changes
-- Detailed logging of processed webinars
+- Detailed logging of all actions
-- WordPress Coding Standards compliant
-- Comprehensive test coverage
+- Manual tagging system for selective automation

 ## Requirements